TobikoData/sqlmesh/docs/concepts/models/overview.md

 - Storage format is a property for engines such as Spark or Hive that support storage formats such as  `parquet` and `orc`.

 ### partitioned_by
-- Partitioned by is an optional property for engines such as Spark or BigQuery that support partitioning.
-Use this to specify a multi-column partition key or to modify a date column for partitioning.
+- Partitioned by plays two roles.
+For the [`INCREMENTAL_BY_PARTITION` model kind](./model_kinds.md#incremental_by_partition), it defines the partition key used to incrementally load data.
+For all other model kinds, it is an optional property for engines that support table partitioning such as Spark or BigQuery.
+Use it to specify a multi-column partition key or to modify a date column for partitioning.
 For example, in BigQuery you could partition by day by extracting the day component of a timestamp column `event_ts` with `partitioned_by TIMESTAMP_TRUNC(event_ts, DAY)`.

 ### clustered_by
 - Clustered by is an optional property for engines such as Bigquery that support clustering.